Identity and Access Management

 In AWS Explorer, you add IAM users to IAM groups from the Users subnode, not the Groups subnode.

 To add an IAM user to a IAM group

-To add the IAM user to all the IAM groups, click the right-double-arrow button, ">>".
-Similarly, to remove the IAM user from all the groups, click the left-double-arrow button, "<<".
+To add the IAM user to all of the IAM groups, choose the >> button.
+Similarly, to remove the IAM user from all of the groups, choose the << button.

 The Toolkit cannot be used to generate a password for an IAM user.